Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 **Some things to note**

+1. An operation object is a "single-shot object" &mdash; that is, it executes its task once and cannot be used to execute it again.
-- Despite being abstract, the base implementation of `Operation` does include significant logic to coordinate the safe execution of your task.
-The presence of this built-in logic allows you to focus on the actual implementation of your task, rather than on the glue code needed to ensure it works correctly with other system objects.
+2. Despite being abstract, the base implementation of `Operation` includes significant logic to coordinate the safe execution of your task.
+- This allows you to focus on the actual implementation of your task, rather than on the glue code needed to ensure it works correctly with other system objects.

-- An operation object is a "single-shot object" &mdash; that is, it executes its task once and cannot be used to execute it again.

 ### How to use them?

+Operations are designed to be subclassed
+System defined subclasses (NSBlockOperation and  NSInvocationOperation)